Bank of America Tower (Manhattan): Subway entrance

-As part of the building's construction, a passageway was built under the north side of 42nd Street connecting the Bryant Park complex with the Times Square–42nd Street/Port Authority Bus Terminal station.
+As part of the building's construction, a passageway was built under the north side of 42nd Street connecting the Bryant Park complex with the Times Square–42nd Street station.
 However, the passageway remained closed even when the building was completed.
 As part of the reconstruction of 42nd Street Shuttle from 2019 to 2022, the passageway would have been opened and a new entrance would be built on the north side of 42nd Street between Broadway and Sixth Avenue.
 Because the Durst Organization did not want to pay for an underpass between the new shuttle platform and the Bank of America Tower's passageway, a parallel ramp between the two stations was built instead, leaving the Bank of America Tower's passageway unused.

 Architecture

 The Bank of America Tower was developed by Douglas Durst of the Durst Organization and designed by Cookfox Architects for Bank of America.
 Adamson Associates served as the executive designer.
 Severud Associates was the structural engineer, Jaros, Baum & Bolles was the MEP engineer, and Tishman Realty & Construction was the general contractor.
 Numerous other consultants, engineers, and contractors were involved in the building's design and construction.

 The building contains 2.1 e6sqft of office space.
 It has three basements and has 55 above-ground stories.
 The Bank of America has two spires: an architectural spire to the south, rising 1200 ft, and a wind turbine on the north, rising 960 ft.
 The height to the architectural spire makes the Bank of America Tower the eighth tallest building in New York City and the tenth tallest building in the United States as of 2021.
 When only roof height is counted, the building rises to 944.5 ft on the south end and 848 ft on the north end.

 The Bank of America Tower was the first commercial skyscraper in the U.S. specifically designed to attain a Leadership in Energy and Environmental Design (LEED) Platinum certification, the highest green building certification available from LEED.
 The Bank of America Tower was imitated worldwide as a model for sustainable architecture in skyscrapers.
 The energy-efficiency features increased the building's construction cost by 6.5 percent, but they were projected to save $3 million a year in annual energy costs and increase productivity by another $7 million annually.
 When the building opened, the effectiveness of the environmental features was lessened by its high occupancy rates.
 As a result, the building was given a "C" grade (on an "A" through "F" scale) on a citywide energy-efficiency ranking system in 2018.
 Another consequence was that the building risked being penalized for excessive carbon emissions under a 2019 law.
+Bloomberg reported in 2022 that the building could exceed city emissions limits by an estimated 50 percent by 2024, resulting in an annual fine of $2.4 million.